TrinityCore/tc-wiki/database/335/world/playercreateinfo_skills.md

 &nbsp;

 ### skill
-A skill id from SkillLine.dbc to start with.
+A [SkillLine ID](/files/DBC/335/skillline#id) to start with.
 &nbsp;

 ### rank
-If the skill has ranks set in SkillTiers.dbc the desired starting rank (and thus starting skill value) can be specified here.
+If the skill has ranks set in [SkillTiers](/files/DBC/335/skilltiers) the desired starting rank (and thus starting skill value) can be specified here as [SkillTiers Value](/files/DBC/335/skilltiers#value) index.
 &nbsp;

 ### comment